AnonySE26/ScalPatchFinder/README.md

 * `repo2commits_diff/`, which stores all the commit and diff data
 * `csv/AD_train.csv` and `csv/AD_test.csv`, which stores the patch of each CVE

-You can then reproduce ScalPatchFinder by following the steps below.
+You can then reproduce SPFinder by following the steps below.
 Notice that we store the output of all steps under `feature/method_name/result`, including the baselines:

 * `BM25+Time with ElasticSearch (Section 3.2)`: first, pre-rank all commits following the `README.md` under `es`, the output of this step is saved under `feature/bm25_time/result`